RawForm-Labs/host_discovery/README.md

 }
 ```

-#### Roadmap
+#### V3 Roadmap
-- Reduce dependency load by implementing a smaller utility crate for enumerating devices.
+- Reduce dependency load by implementing a smaller utility crate for detecting CPUs (migrate from raw_cpuid).
-    - The implementation should be flexible and cross-platform

 > Current Features